 salt/pepper (to taste)

-1. Place ground coriander in small dry pan on medium heat stirring occasionally until toasted (pay attention, because it's easy to burn)*
+1. Place sesame seeds in small dry pan on medium heat stirring occasionally until toasted (pay attention, because it's easy to burn)*

-2. Coarsely chop cilantro and mix with arugula
+3. Coarsely chop cilantro and mix with cabbage.

 Farm Fresh Components and Sources: